Posted in

 All content on Cyclists Hub is written by humans, not robots.
 Learn More

-MovingSports SL1200 wheels promise to offer an excellent price-to-gram ratio.
-At just 1265g at 50mm depth at $999, they do offer exactly that.
+MovingSports SL1200cs wheels promise to offer an excellent price-to-gram ratio.
+At just 1265g with a 50mm depth and priced at $1099, they do offer exactly that.
 But how is their assembly quality and ride feel?

 KEY TAKEAWAY

-The ride comfort, responsivity, and stiffness of the MovingSports SL1200 wheels are on par with those of other carbon-spoked Chinese wheels I tested.
-The main issue with these wheels compared to alternatives is their worse crosswind stability and the difficulty of seating tubeless tires.
+The ride comfort, responsiveness, and stiffness of the MovingSports SL1200cs wheels are on par with those of other carbon-spoked Chinese wheels I tested.
+The main issue with these wheels compared to alternatives is their reduced crosswind stability and the difficulty of seating tubeless tires.
 Continue reading for more info, or buy them here.

 My SL1200 wheels scoring at a glance: